ajkou/FAER_Study/README.md

 	---
 	Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 	Residual standard error: 9.307 on 27 degrees of freedom Multiple R-squared: 0.5731,     Adjusted R-squared: 0.5256
 	F-statistic: 12.08 on 3 and 27 DF,  p-value: 3.38e-05

 Poisson regression variation of the model.
-The coefficient for Time0 SI blocks is exp(0.047) = 1.048, nearly a 1 to 1 relationship
+The coefficient for Time0 SI blocks is exp(0.047) = 1.048, nearly a 1 to 1 relationship.
+Notice that the poisson model has no direct equivalent to an R-squared goodness of fit metric.

 > summary( glm(Total.singleInjection.Ag~ singleInjection.T0+var.exp+var.teaching, family=poisson()))

 	Call: